AppGalleryConnect/agc-GameOBE-demos/cocos/README.md

   \assets\Scene\team.fire
   \assets\Script\scene\team.ts

   \assets\Scene\teaminfo.fire
   \assets\Script\scene\teaminfo.ts

   \assets\Scene\teamroom.fire
   \assets\Script\scene\teamroom.ts

+* These pages are used to show and replay game historical records.
+When you click one item, you would enter the game scene.

+  \assets\Scene\recordLIst.fire
+  \assets\Script\scene\recordLIst.ts

 * After the homeowner clicks to start the game, the player enters the game.
 Then, the game begins.

   \assets\Scene\game.fire
   \assets\Script\scene\game.ts

 <a id="License"></a>